Badara Ndiaye: Basketball career

 Ndiaye transferred to Florida International University (FIU) in University Park as a junior where he attended from 2007 to 2009 and played as a Panther.
 A versatile big man, he played the power forward position at SECC and center at FIU.
 Plying for the Panthers Ndiaye ranked second on the team with twenty-one blocked shots and performed strongly rebounding while posting solid points, steal, and assist statistics.
 He suffered a knee injury which required microfracture surgery during his senior year, which ended his basketball career.
 During this time, he transitioned as a creative producer after he was discovered by fashion photographer Prescott McDonald.

-Artist and model career

-A friend introduced Ndiaye to social media and his broader career accelerated after they began working with Anna Dello Russo.
-He came to represent brands as a photographer, correspondent, marketer, and model.
-These brands and numerous and varied, prominent among these were Adidas then emerging toward luxury brands.
-His contributions, photography, and modeling have been featured in GQ (Spain, Australia, Italy, and Thailand), Vogue (Italy, Thailand), Elle (South Africa), The Wall Street Journal, and Harper's Bazaar, among others.
-He contributed to L'Officiel Hommes and was the Men's Editor at New York Style Guide for several years.
-He worked with the Parsons School of Design and Istituto Marangoni.
-Ndiaye evolved to doing independent work as a visual concept developer and a creative director.
-He is founder and CEO of Badaraofficial and BSMLifestyle since 2014, which concentrate on men's fashion, and where videography came to prominence as he envisioned, directed, and produces short films.
-Now producing his own works and working with actors at shoots worldwide, he designs and physically creates his own clothes.
-He continues to regularly collaborate with various companies, notably established and luxury brands.
-He is assistant global marketing director at BellaGraph Nova Group.